jameshanlon/hex-processor/README.md

 # Hex processor

-This repository contains an assembler, simulator and hardware implementation of the Hex processor architecture, as well as a compiler for a simple programming language 'X' that is targeted at it.
-The Hex architecture is designed to be very simple and suitable for explaining how a computer works, whilst being flexible enough to execute substantial programs, and easily extensible.
+This repository contains an assembler, disassembler, simulator and hardware implementation of the **Hex processor architecture**, as well as a compiler for a simple parallel programming language 'X' that is targeted at it.

+The Hex architecture is designed to be simple enough for explaining how a computer works, whilst being flexible enough to execute substantial programs, and easily extensible.
 With complexities of modern computer architectures and compilers/tool chains being difficult to penetrate, the intention of this project is to provide a simple example Verilog implementation and supporting C++ tooling that can be used as the basis for another project or just as a curiosity in itself.

 ## Architecture